turbot/steampipe-plugin-exec/docs/exec_remote_command_result.md

 # Table: exec_remote_command_result

-Execute a command on the remote machine and return as a single row or line by line.
+Execute a command locally or on a remote machine and return as a single row.

 ## Examples